cinnData/PythonBootcamp/Lectures/[PY-04] Python data containers.md

 2. To write a function that returns more than one result, we specify them in the `return` statement, separated by commas.
 For instance, if our function must return `result1` and `result2`, we write `return result1, result2` (don't forget the comma).
 Then, the results will be returned together as a tuple.
 Write a function that takes a date in the format 'yyyy-mm-dd' and returns the year, the month and the day as three integers.

 3. Modify the definition of the previous question, so that your function takes the string `'1954-04-30'` and returns the dictionary `{'year': 1954, 'month': 4, 'day': 30}`.

+4. Write a Python function for a **change dispenser**.
+The coins are named as follows: a quarter is 25 cents, a dime is 10 cents, a nickel is 5 cents and a penny is 1 cent.
+The function must take a number of cents and return a dictionary with the number of coins of every type needed.
+For instance, for the argument `quantity=67` it would return `{'quarters': 2, 'dimes': 1, 'nickels': 1, 'pennies': 2}`.
+Hint: you can get the **quotient** of the integer division operator of `a` by `b` with `a//b` (examples: `7//3` returns `2`, `23//4` returns 5).